 Addington Brook is a spring-fed urban waterway that passes through heavy industrial land before flowing through Hagley Park to join the Ōtākaro-Avon River near the Botanic Gardens.

-Work will begin in January 2024 to naturalise and restore this waterway.
+Stage two works will being in early 2025 to naturalise and restore this waterway.

 Download a high-resolution version of this map [JPG, 714 KB].